hwanhuh/2D-GS-Viser-Viewer/README.md

 - You have to follow the original installation instructions in [2D GS](https://github.com/hbb1/2d-gaussian-splatting)
 - then add all the files in this project into the original project
+- I only checked the viewer in Ubuntu20.04

 ```bash
 pip install viser